minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 3. Send an E-mail to help@mprog.nl and request a VMWare Fusion 7 key.
 4. Follow instructions from step 3 [here](https://manual.cs50.net/appliance/2014/fusion/).

-If have trouble installing do not hesitate to ask for help!
+If you run into any trouble installing do not hesitate to ask for help!

 # Lets boot